Rupa830904/Student-management-culture-school/README.md

 git add <file> - This command was used to add the file(s) to the staging area before they are committed.

-git commit -m â€œcommit messageâ€ - This command was used to commit changes to the local repository queue ready for the final step.
+git commit -m "commit message" - This command was used to commit changes to the local repository queue ready for the final step.

 git push - This command was used to push all committed code to the remote repository on github.

-Gspread Setup

 Heroku Deployment
 The below steps were followed to deploy this project to Heroku: